-Recently, I had to admit to my mum that her spring roll recipe was better than mine.
+Recently, I had to admit to my mum that her fried spring roll recipe was better than mine.
 Of course, being true to form I held out as long as possible.
-But when it came down to it, her spring rolls simply tasted better than mine.
+But when it came down to it, hers simply tasted better.
 My pride and sense of self worth took a massive nose dive and for days afterwards, I had this recurring nightmare of her laughing at me.
 But only through failure can we improve and much like a phoenix rising from the ashes, I manage to get my sh!t together and redo this post with you guessed it…. my mum’s recipe!

-Traditionally spring rolls are made with rice paper (banh trang) which is the same sort you use for fresh rice paper rolls.
+Traditionally fried spring rolls are made with rice paper (banh trang) which is the same sort you use for fresh rice paper rolls.
 I personally don’t like it as much as the Chinese style wheat based wrappers because it doesn’t have the same crunch or golden finish once fried.
 Plus growing up, the only person who would ever eat mum’s traditional spring rolls was dad.
 This was because mum wore the pants in the family and dad was a love struck NERD!

-The authentic way to serve spring rolls is with some lettuce, herbs, do chua (pickled carrot and daikon) and nuoc mam cham which is a traditional Vietnamese dipping sauce.
+The authentic way to serve fried spring rolls is with some lettuce, herbs, do chua (pickled carrot and daikon) and nuoc mam cham which is a traditional Vietnamese dipping sauce.
 However, my personal favourite is to have it in a noodle bowl called bun cha gio.
 This particular dish makes a great emergency meal for the family if you have frozen spring rolls in the fridge.

 If you are asking why would you have frozen spring rolls in your fridge?
 Because spring rolls are easy to make, easy to freeze and keeps for a long time!
 Every time I make a batch, I always make more than enough and keep the leftovers in a zip lock bag in the freezer.
 Now I am always prepared for a sudden potluck dinner, an unexpected guest or a late night fat attack!

 Here are some tips with freezing spring rolls: